Explore the many benefits of enrolling in a health plan — even if you are young, fit and healthy.

 In addition to protecting against the cost of medical emergencies, health insurance works to keep you healthy.
 Studies show that people with insurance live longer and have better health outcomes in the long term.

 Preventive care is key to protecting your well-being — and it’s free when you have health insurance.
-According to the Affordable Care Act, all plans purchased through Covered California must provide a number of preventive services without charging an additional copay or coinsurance (even if you haven’t paid off your health insurance deductible).
+Under the Affordable Care Act, all plans purchased through Covered California must provide a number of preventive services without charging an additional copay or coinsurance (even if you haven’t paid off your health insurance deductible).
 Free services include basic vaccinations, counseling for sexually transmitted infection (STI), and screenings, including blood pressure, cholesterol, depression, alcohol misuse, and many more.
 Women can also receive birth control, breastfeeding support, and well-woman visits.

 Screenings and preventive medicine help you stay on top of your health and identify issues early so you can get the care you need.
 Adults who are uninsured are more than four times likelier to receive no preventive care and have a greater risk of experiencing late-stage illness.
-One study found that uninsured women with breast cancer have a 49 percent higher risk of death than women who were insured.

 4. Having health insurance is required by law.